akenateb/cordova-plugin-google-login/README.md

-# cordova-plugin-google-login
+# cordova11-plugin-google-login

-Cordova plugin modified for integrating Google Signin in Android (iOS app not TESTED yet) based on [russmedia-digital/cordova-plugin-google-signin](https://github.com/russmedia-digital/cordova-plugin-google-signin/tree/main).
+Cordova>=11 plugin modified for integrating Google Signin in Android (iOS app not TESTED yet) based on [russmedia-digital/cordova-plugin-google-signin](https://github.com/russmedia-digital/cordova-plugin-google-signin/tree/main).
 This plugin have been fully tested only on Android at this moment.

 # Installation